-As for Axiata, the company dividend payout has increased 6.9%. to RM0.77 billion in 2017 from RM0.72 billion in 2016.
+As for Axiata, the company dividend payout has increased in 2017 to RM0.77 billion from RM0.72 billion in 2016 or 6.9%.
 This is after a dividend cut back in 2016 of more than 50% compared to 2015 for infrastructure development and spectrum investment.
 On the other hand, TM has been maintaining around 90% level of payout ratio in the past three years on the back of steady net profits generated.